-Analysis Figure 6: Individual Therapy is important for many behavioral health disorders.
+Analysis: Individual Therapy is important for many behavioral health disorders.
 In general, according to the Treatment Guidelines of the American Psychiatric Association, Individual Therapy is an expected, evidence-based practice for adult mental disorders except for dementia.
 According to the Practice Parameters of the American Academy of Child and Adolescent Psychiatry, Individual Therapy is a central part of treatment in some disorders, such as Post-Traumatic Stress Disorder, and in limited respects for others.
 For some disorders, for instance, Individual Therapy is limited to Problem-Solving Skills Training only for children of school age.
 In contrast to adults, family-based interventions are the most important and the most commonly expected for children and youth.
 It is expected, therefore, that there should be more adult utilizers of Individual Therapy than what would be seen with children.

-Examination of the data for the age groups 0-17 years, 18-20 years, and 21+ years, shows a clear predominance of utilizers of Individual Therapy in the adult group, and fewer for children and transitioning youth.
-Overall utilization of Individual Therapy increased 6.0% from Q2 2017 to Q2 2018, driven by youth and young adults; rates for ages 21+ were flat over the study period.
+Examination of the data for the age groups 0-17 years, 18-20 years, and 21+ years, shows a clear predominance of utilizers of Individual Therapy in the adult group.
+Overall utilization of Individual Therapy is higher in 2018 than in 2017, driven mainly by increases in youth and transitioning youth.